cmayer/MitoGeneExtractor/README.md

 make
 ```

-The make program will generate an executable called MitoGeneExtractor_.
+The make program will generate an executable called MitoGeneExtractor_vx.y.z, where x.y.z is the version number.
 Either copy this to a directory in your path or reference it by its full path on the command line.

 <!---
 In rare cases, the Exonerate program  quits/crashes unexpectedly.
 Interestingly, when rerunning Exonerate, there is a good chance that it will not abort.
 Why rerunning Exonerate can be successful is a mystery.
 It has been checked that successful runs always create the same expected output.
 MitoGeneExtractor can identify, if Exonerate aborted the run and will try up to 10 times by rerunning Exonerate.
 The log output of MitoGeneExtractor will report the run count for the successful run. --->